Zilliqa/ZRC/zrcs/zrc-1.md

 **2. ApprovalForAll**

-Can only be called by Operators.
+Can only be called by an approved operator.

 ```ocaml
 (* Sets or unsets the approval of a given operator *)